JackBrenn/quakejs-docker/README.md

 ### About This Repository

-This is a container rebuild of [quakejs-docker](https://github.com/treyyoder/quakejs-docker), but that project depended on quakejs.com, which recently introduced breaking changes.
+This is a rootless container rebuild of [quakejs-docker](https://github.com/treyyoder/quakejs-docker), but that project depended on quakejs.com, which recently introduced breaking changes.
+So quakejs will no longer start.

 **This repository is no longer maintained.**